guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/README.md

 ## Installing the plugin

-The plugin can then be installed like this for an apt-get installed Kibana.
+The plugin can then be installed like this for an apt installed Kibana.

 ```shell
 $ cd /usr/share/kibana